-Step 1: Programme Originators/Departmental Boards submit to AQPRU the Stage 1 Proposal Form, which is intended to provide preliminary details of the proposed programme.
-The Stage 1 Proposal Form must be submitted through the Board of the F/I/C/S not less than 12 months prior to the intended commencement of the proposed programme.
+Step 1: Programme Originators/Departmental Boards submit to APQRU the Stage 1 Proposal Form, which is intended to provide preliminary details of the proposed programme.
+The Stage 1 Proposal must be submitted through the Board of the F/I/C/S not less than 12 months prior to the intended date of commencement of the proposed programme.
 Stage 1 Proposals which are not recommended by the Board should be submitted to the PVC accompanied by an explanation why the proposal does not have the support of the Board.
-If the programme being proposed includes elements of distance learning (online or blended), the proposers are required to submit with the Stage 1 Proposal Form, a duly completed Distance Learning Programme Checklist (detailed as Appendix D to the Distance & E-Learning Policy)
+If the programme being proposed includes elements of distance learning (online or blended), the proposers are required to submit with the Stage 1 Proposal, a duly completed Distance Learning Programme Checklist (detailed as Appendix D to the Distance & E-Learning Policy)

 Step 3: PVC refers to Senate for 'In-principle' approval or returns the proposal to the originators.
 Recommendations of the PVC are expected to be discussed at Senate only if there is advice against the recommendation

 Step 4: If additional funds are required to run the proposed programme of study, programme development can continue subject to Council approval for additional funding

 Step 5: If 'In-principle' approval is given by Senate, and no significant additional funds are required, Senate advises APQRU to inform programme originators to move on to the Stage 2 Approval phase

 Step 6: APQRU liaises with programme originators and Officers in charge for submission of the Stage 2 documentation at least 8 clear months from the proposed date of commencement of the programme (by the end of January for courses commencing in October, by the end of May for courses commencing in February)

 Step 8: Stage 2 Proposal Form together with the documentation referred to in Step 7 are subsequently forwarded to APQRU